openspending/spendingstories/README.md

 The front-end translation system is composed of the following tools:

-- [angular-translate](http://pascalprecht.github.io/angular-translate/), make angular application translation easy.
+- [angular-translate](http://pascalprecht.github.io/angular-translate/), makes Angular application translation easy.
 - [jplusplus/grunt-angular-translate](https://github.com/jplusplus/grunt-angular-translate) , a fork of [grunt-angular-translate](https://github.com/firehist/grunt-angular-translate).
-Automate the update of locales.
+Automates the updates of locales.

 This part covers the following topics: